About your Commissioner

 Lisa Townsend is your Police and Crime Commissioner for Surrey.

 Commissioners were introduced in 2012 across England and Wales.
-Lisa was elected in 2021 to represent your views on police and crime in our county.
+Lisa was elected in 2021 to represent your views on police and crime in our county and is currently serving her second term as the PCC for Surrey.

 As your Commissioner, Lisa is responsible for the strategic oversight of Surrey Police, holding the Chief Constable to account on your behalf and commissioning key services that strengthen community safety and support victims.